5 Ways to Get the Experience You Need to Get Your First Clients

 • Courses, workshops, and tutorials

-• Certificate and certification programs.
+• Certificate or certification programs

 Conferences

-Courses, Workshops and Tutorials
+Courses, workshops, and tutorials

-Examples of certificate and certification programs are:
+Certificate and certification programs

 5. Develop Spec Samples